 Greater the emotional intimacy, the more fulfilling the relationship and marriage will be.
 With that said, you may have trouble pinpointing the characteristics of an emotionally intimate couple.
 You know that’s what you want, but aren’t sure how to create it in your own life and relationship.

 The remainder of this article will be dedicated to identifying those exemplary examples of emotionally intimate couples.
 We’ll dive into what it looks like and then how to create it for yourself.

-Emotionally intimate couples are open and vulnerable with each other.
+Emotionally intimate couples are open and vulnerable to each other.
 There are no barriers that they force their partner to breakthrough; they offer their heart and soul to each other without hesitation.
 This may take time to establish, as nearly everyone enters into a relationship with guards up due to past experiences.
 Over time, though, that guard comes down and a person who is in an emotionally intimate relationship lets their partner have an all-access pass to who they truly are.

 To create a vulnerable and open atmosphere in your own relationship, you have to lead by example.
 In order for your partner to truly open their hearts up to you, you need to offer a big piece of yours as well.
 It will show them that you are willing to put yourself out there, even if it means getting hurt.
 You won’t experience the deepest connection possible without risking your heart and soul.
 By keeping your guard up, you may be protecting yourself, but you never really let your spouse or partner into your world.
 Emotionally intimate couples put that protection down and allow their partner to see them in their rawest form.